6 Strategies to Teach Vocabulary to English Language Learners

 Reading to your students is an excellent way to not only teach new words, but to model their correct pronunciation.
 Choose text with rich vocabulary and images.
 Attractive images in text are powerful in communicating the meanings of words.

-However, with older students or to teach meanings of words for which there are no visuals on the page, it is critical to pre-teach key words from the text, accompanied by pictures you've gathered to represent the words' meanings.
+With older students or to teach meanings of words for which there are no visuals on the page, it's critical to pre-teach key words from the text, accompanied by pictures you've gathered to represent the words' meanings.

 Keep the visuals handy after pre-teaching vocabulary—such as posting them on a word wall—so when the you come across the words in the text, you can quickly point to the visuals without distracting students from the reading.
 Try to minimize interruptions as you read.
 Fewer pauses when reading increases reading fluency which in turn aides comprehension.